LinaCoGo/holbertonschool-zero_day/README.md

-This is the projectfor Vagrant
+This is the project for Vagrant